Foster Care Christian Collaborative

 • Teach your congregation about God’s heart for foster care and adoption.

-• Work with us to build a ministry that utilizes the gifts and talents of your congregation.
+• Let us guide you in building a ministry that utilizes the gifts and talents of your congregation.
 Maybe your church has a group of mechanics who want to do free quarterly oil changes for foster families, or a group of woodworkers who want to start a bed-building ministry, or a group of quilters who want to make quilts for kids in care, or a group of cooks who want to start a frozen dinner ministry? … there are as many ideas as there are people.
 If you have an idea, let us know, and we’ll work on building it together!

 One More Child provides Christ-centered services to vulnerable children and struggling families, locally and globally, to meet urgent needs and offer lasting hope.